Korean chicken wings baked in the oven, coated with a spicy gochujang wing sauce; these chicken wings are really addictive.

-Baked Korean chicken wings glazed with a spicy Gochujang wing sauce, easy to make and rather quick meal that everybody will love.
-Just writing about it, puts me in the mood of making them again, they are just that good.
+Baked Korean chicken wings glazed with a spicy Gochujang wing sauce are easy to make and a rather quick meal that everybody will love.
+Just writing about it puts me in the mood to make them again; they are just that good.

 What is Gochujang?

 Gochujang paste is a Korean fermented condiment – hot pepper paste – containing chili powder, glutinous rice, fermented soybeans, and salt.
 It comes in several heat degrees, so you might want to pay attention to that when purchasing gochujang paste.

 I didn't have a choice here; there was only one brand of Gochujang paste I found, I've just checked the container, and it says medium.
 I find it perfect for my purposes; it has already become one of my favorite condiments.

 Well, first of all, you should get familiar with the product, just to know how hot it is and how much of it you can take.
 Otherwise, there are endless dishes you could spice up with it.

 I definitely recommend starting with these amazing baked Korean chicken wings and making the Gochujang wing sauce to coat them with.

 Otherwise, you could use it for making other typical Korean dishes, such as bibimbap, which means “mixed rice,” and consists of a rice dish topped with several other ingredients like eggs, meat, and vegetables.
 Or have a look at this amazing collection of recipes using the paste.

 How to make Korean chicken wings?

 Usually, Korean chicken wings are fried and not baked.
 But as I am not that much into frying (too much oil, too much smell, too much mess, too much trouble), I prefer to cook them in the oven (or air fryer).
 And I could not be happier; I cannot imagine liking the fried ones any better.